-In October of 2017 the Airton family opened their new safari venture in Manyoni Private Game Reserve, Rhino Sands Safari Camp.
-The camp was created to reflect their love of safari and commitment to conservation.
-The ecofriendly luxury tented camp is designed to offer safari guests an intimate way to reconnect with nature and one another in classic safari style.
-The Rhino Sands team were each individually selected in large part due to their passion for safari and their love of Africa’s wild places.
+Rhino Sands was created as an eco-friendly safari camp in 2017 to reflect our family's love of safari and commitment to conservation.
+It is designed to offer guests an intimate way to reconnect with nature and one another in classic safari style.
+Our team was each individually selected in large part due to their passion for safari and their love of Africa’s wild places.
 The team is overseen by Dale and Shannon Airton.

 Dale knew he was destined to be a game ranger from a young age.
 As a child, he developed a love for animals, wild spaces, and the game reserves of Zululand.
 He obtained a diploma in Conservation and began his career in Hluhluwe-Imfolozi Park in 1999.
 During his years there he worked as a student ranger, lion and elephant monitor, trails guide, and rhino monitor.
 He then began working for the San Diego Zoological Society monitoring black rhinos in reserves throughout the country and was involved in the release and monitoring of black rhinos through the WWF Black Rhino Range Expansion project.
 It was through this position that Manyoni Private Game Reserve became known to him and a few years later he was managing and running a property within the reserve, and an ecotourism business to go along with it.
 Dale now serves as the general manager of Rhino River Lodge and Rhino Sands Safari Camp.